 - the ability to produce an outcome of value and worth

-Creativity is also closely bound up with an individual’s personality and emotional life because it involves:
+Creativity is also closely connected with an individual’s personality and emotional life because it involves:

-- personality traits, such as self-confidence, being able to tolerate ambiguity, curiosity and motivation
+- personality traits, such as self-confidence, tolerance fod uncertainty, curiosity and motivation

 - emotional processes, such as emotional fantasy in play, pleasure in challenge, involvement in tasks and tolerance of anxiety

 - cognitive abilities, such as divergent thinking, ability to ‘transform’ thinking (for example, by being able to reorder information or shift thinking ‘sets’), sensitivity to problems, breadth of knowledge and judgment.